crabmusket/haskell-simple-concurrency/src/tutorial.md

 Now we import all the libraries we're going to make use of.
 This program will introduce you to `forkIO`, which is used to start new runtime threads.
-Let's import the `forkIO` function from the `Control.Concurrent` module, along with `threadDelay`, which we'll use to make threads slow down so we can observe interleaving.
+Let's import the `forkIO` function from the `Control.Concurrent` module, along with `threadDelay`, which we'll use to make threads slow down so we can see them acting simultaneously.

 ``` haskell
 import Control.Concurrent (forkIO, threadDelay)